Welcome to Picardy 2.1!

 in, of, for, with, after, and, by, as

-<> if you want to alphabetize these words, click Configuration > Settings > Alphabetization and turn on Alphabetize function words.
+If you want to alphabetize these words, click Configuration > Settings > Alphabetization and turn on Alphabetize function words.

-You can add or delete words by clicking Configuration > Function Words.
+You can add or delete function words by clicking Configuration > Function Words.
 As with abbreviations, there are both system and index-specific function words.
 Adding and deleting function words works the same as with abbreviations.

 Spell-checking and dictionaries